ViiV HEALTHCARE AND ELIZABETH GLASER PAEDIATRIC AIDS FOUNDATION PARTNER TO EXPEDITE ACCESS TO ARV TREATMENT FOR INFANTS AND CHILDREN

-Today, ViiV Healthcare and the Elizabeth Glaser Pediatric AIDS Foundation announced a new partnership that will expedite access to lifesaving HIV care and treatment and help children live longer, healthier, and more productive lives.
+Today, ViiV Healthcare and the Elizabeth Glaser Paediatric AIDS Foundation announced a new partnership that will expedite access to lifesaving HIV care and treatment and help children live longer, healthier, and more productive lives.
 ViiV Healthcare has committed $2m over a two-year period to fund the partnership.

 The partnership will primarily focus on three countries with particularly high rates of HIV/AIDS – Lesotho, Malawi and Swaziland – and build upon the Foundation’s existing efforts in those three countries.

-The new partnership will also support advocacy efforts to address policy barriers and support the prioritization of pediatric HIV care and treatment policies in other Foundation-supported countries, including Côte d’Ivoire, Kenya, Mozambique, Rwanda, South Africa, Tanzania, Uganda and Zambia.
-All program activities supported by this partnership will be designed and conducted in close collaboration with host country governments and civil society organizations in order to support national ownership and increase local capacity to plan, implement, monitor and evaluate pediatric HIV services.
+The new partnership will also support advocacy efforts to address policy barriers and support the prioritization of paediatric HIV care and treatment policies in other Foundation-supported countries, including Côte d’Ivoire, Kenya, Mozambique, Rwanda, South Africa, Tanzania, Uganda and Zambia.
+All program activities supported by this partnership will be designed and conducted in close collaboration with host country governments and civil society organizations in order to support national ownership and increase local capacity to plan, implement, monitor and evaluate paediatric HIV services.

 “Supporting the most vulnerable populations is core to ViiV Healthcare’s commitment to those affected by HIV and AIDS, namely children.
-In order to achieve this objective we are delighted to expand our long-term partnership with the Elizabeth Glaser Pediatric Aids Foundation in a new project to increase access to HIV care and treatment for infants and young children,” said Dr Dominique Limet, CEO of ViiV Healthcare.
+In order to achieve this objective we are delighted to expand our long-term partnership with the Elizabeth Glaser Paediatric Aids Foundation in a new project to increase access to HIV care and treatment for infants and young children,” said Dr Dominique Limet, CEO of ViiV Healthcare.
 “Our shared vision is to scale up access to care for children in need and together I believe we can make a significant and demonstrable impact on their quality of life.”

-Although medical advances have virtually eliminated pediatric HIV and AIDS in the developed world, infants and young children throughout the developing world continue to become infected at staggering rates.
+Although medical advances have virtually eliminated paediatric HIV and AIDS in the developed world, infants and young children throughout the developing world continue to become infected at staggering rates.
 Latest figures indicate that today, more than 2.1 million children are living with HIV/AIDS worldwide, with nearly 95 percent residing in resource-poor environments.
 Untreated, HIV-infected infants and young children die more quickly and at higher rates.
 However, access to care and treatment for HIV-positive children remains woefully inadequate in many of these environments.

-The partnership between ViiV Healthcare and the Elizabeth Glaser Pediatric AIDS Foundation specifically addresses critical gaps in current HIV/AIDS prevention, care, and treatment programs.
+The partnership between ViiV Healthcare and the Elizabeth Glaser Paediatric AIDS Foundation specifically addresses critical gaps in current HIV/AIDS prevention, care, and treatment programs.
 Despite available medicine and treatment, the majority of children living with HIV acquire the virus through mother-to-child transmission: during pregnancy, delivery, or breastfeeding.
 An astounding 1,200 children are newly infected with HIV every day.
 Approximately one-half of these children will die before their second birthdays unless their infection is diagnosed and ART is initiated; early initiation of ART in infants reduces illness and death by 75 percent.

 Antiretroviral therapy has proven successful in children, yet the majority of those in need do not receive treatment; currently, only 38 percent of children in need of ART are receiving it in low- and middle-income countries; infants and children under two years of age are much less likely to receive treatment than are older children.
 Barriers that impede access for children include health worker discomfort with testing and treating young children, logistical challenges with testing, limited community awareness, and national policies.